-Depending on where I’m working, I switch between an iMac, a Windows laptop, an iPhone and an iPad, but one thing I’ve noticed about all these devices is that a hell of a lot of what I’m doing on them is now being done in Chrome (particularly as far as the iMac and laptop are concerned).
+Depending on where I’m working, I switch between an iMac, a Windows laptop, an iPhone and an iPad — but one thing I’ve noticed about all these devices is that most of what I’m doing on them is now being done in the Chrome browser.

 What is a Chromebook?

 A Chromebook is a laptop that you use mainly when you are online, and one that you don’t, generally speaking, save files onto.
 With Chromebooks, nearly everything — word processing, spreadsheet editing, website building, note-taking etc. — is done on the web via Google’s Chrome browser, with your work being saved ‘in the cloud.’

 This means that Chromebooks don’t usually come with much storage, and don’t need a very fast processor.

 This in turn makes them quite cheap by comparison to ‘normal’ computers — i.e., those running Windows or Mac OS.
 (That said, there are more expensive, high-end Chromebooks available — more on these shortly).

 Instead of using Windows, which you’ll normally find installed on cheap laptops, Chromebooks run Chrome OS, a stripped-back, Linux-based OS which is focussed around the Chrome browser.